Gnomiro/ledps/README.md

 ## Open questions
 * Can Trigger trigger?
-* Does buff effect scale buff stats like onHit as from aspectOfTheViper?
 * Buff (e.g., Aspect of the Shark) every 3 seconds?
   * Trigger with 100% chance
   * Create buff-skill with 0% trigger/onHit chance and 3s cooldown which applies aspect of the shark